colomoto/colomoto-web/content/software/boolnet.md

 title: "BoolNet"
 summary: R package for the simulation, reconstruction and analysis of various types of Boolean networks
 website: http://cran.r-project.org/web/packages/BoolNet
-related-groups: ulm
+members: ulm
+formats:
+- boolnet
-formats: sbml-qual
+- sbml-qual
-methods: synchronous, asynchronous, stochastic, stg
+methods:
-features:
+- asynchronous
+- synchronous
+- stochastic
+- stg
 ---

 BoolNet is an R package for the construction